0xor1/transmittable/README.md

 ##How To Use:

-Extend off of **Transmittable** to make an object transmittable accross a http connection, then explicitly implement an interface for this object, but do not implement any of the interfaces getters/setters which you would like to transmit.
+Extend off of **Transmittable** to make an object transmittable accross a http connection, then you can implement getters and setters for all of the properties you want to have IDE auto completion support for.

 ```dart
 void registerAnimalTranTypes = generateRegistrar(